NO. OF CREDITS:

 ADDITIONAL COURSE INFORMATION

 Instructional manual from the Instructor.
-One additional text required the annotated bibliography.
+One additional text required selected from the annotated bibliography.
 Cost depends of book selection.

 None.
 All reading is online.